 Happy spring!
 Whether you're celebrating Passover or Easter, let's enjoy Paganini's "Variations on a theme from Moses" performed by cellist Narek Hakhnazaryan and pianist Gayane Akhnazaryan, Sofia Gubaidulina's "Sieben Worte" played by cellist Eva Zahn and bayanist Corrado Rojac with Francesco La Licata conducting the combined ensembles of FontanaMIX and Zipangu, and Boccherini's "Stabat Mater" performed by soprano Sara Macliver and the cello quintet of Paul Wright, Ji Won Kim, Tobias Breider, Howard Penny and Chris Howlett.

 Following our Women's History Month feature last March on three great female cellists, this month we shine our spotlights on music by three great women composers.
-Let's watch Ethel Smyth's Cello Sonata performed by cellist Tilly Cernitori and pianist Hitomi Nakayama, Caroline Shaw's "Entr'acte" played by the Calidore String Quartet, and the US premiere of Rebecca Saunders' "IRE" performed by cellist Séverine Ballon with Julia Tai conducting the Seattle Modern Orchestra.
+Let's watch Ethel Smyth's Cello Sonata performed by cellist Tilly Cernitori and pianist Hitomi Nakayama, Caroline Shaw's "Entr'acte" played by the Calidore String Quartet, and Rebecca Saunders' "Solitude" performed by cellist Séverine Ballon.

 Image: "The Song and the Cello" (c.
 1910) by Thomas Wilmer Dewing.